 Autonomic Innervation of the Heart and Vasculature

-The medulla, located in the brainstem above the spinal cord, is a major site in the brain for regulating autonomic nerve outflow to the heart and blood vessels, and is particularly important for short-term feedback regulation of arterial pressure.
+The medulla, located in the brainstem above the spinal cord, is a major site in the brain for regulating autonomic nerve outflow to the heart and blood vessels, and is important for short-term feedback regulation of arterial pressure.
 The medulla contains cell bodies for the two main divisions of the autonomic nervous system - sympathetic and parasympathetic.
-The sympathetic nerves exit the medulla and travel down the spinal cord where they synapse with with relatively short preganglionic fibers that travel to, and synapse within, sympathetic ganglia.
-Postganglionic efferent fibers from the ganglia travel to the heart and vasculature where they synapse at their target sites.
-The parasympathetic nerves (vagus nerves; cranial nerve X) exit the medulla as long preganglionic efferent fibers that form synapses with sort postganglionic fibers within the heart or vascular tissue.
+The sympathetic nerves exit the medulla and travel down the spinal cord where they synapse with relatively short preganglionic fibers that travel to, and synapse within, sympathetic ganglia.
+Postganglionic efferent fibers from the ganglia travel to the heart and vasculature, where they synapse at their target sites.
+The parasympathetic nerves (vagus nerves, cranial nerve X) exit the medulla as long preganglionic efferent fibers that form synapses with short postganglionic fibers within the heart or vascular tissue.
 The activity of the medullary neurons is modulated by input from peripheral sensors and from other brain regions.

-Sympathetic stimulation of the heart increases heart rate (positive chronotropy), inotropy and conduction velocity (positive dromotropy), whereas parasympathetic stimulation of the heart has opposite effects.
+Sympathetic stimulation of the heart increases heart rate (positive chronotropy), inotropy, and conduction velocity (positive dromotropy), whereas parasympathetic stimulation of the heart has opposite effects.
 Sympathetic and parasympathetic effects on heart function are mediated by beta-adrenoceptors and muscarinic receptors, respectively.

 Sympathetic adrenergic nerves travel along arteries and nerves and are found in the adventitia (outer wall of a blood vessel).
 Varicosities, which are small enlargements along the nerve fibers, are the site of neurotransmitter (norepinephrine) release.
 Capillaries receive no innervation.
 Activation of vascular sympathetic nerves causes contraction of the vascular smooth muscle and vasoconstriction of arteries and veins mediated by alpha-adrenoceptors.